Goshenko/password-generator/README.md

-# Pylogger
+# Pygen

-A brief description of your project, highlighting its purpose and features.
+A simple password-generator hosted locally on your machine.

 ## Table of Contents